yawaramin/dream-html/README.md

 ## What

-This is a set of helper functions I am using to generate HTML markup from inside my [Dream](https://aantron.github.io/dream) backend.
-It works pretty well but has not been proven at large scale or anything like that.
+An HTML library that is closely integrated with [Dream](https://aantron.github.io/dream).
 Most HTML elements and attributes from the
 [Mozilla Developer Network references](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) are now implemented.
 I have deliberately left out almost all non-standard or deprecated tags/attributes.
 Also, supporting CSS is out of scope for this library.